-Southwest University of Visual Arts-Tucson
+Southwest University of Visual Arts-Tucson (Closed 2020)

-- The Art Center Design College strives to be an exemplary force in higher education by providing a setting that prepares students interested in pursuing a future in the visual/communication arts to attain Bachelor's and Associate of Arts degrees and to meet the competitive challenges of an evolving global environment.
+- Southwest University of Visual Arts strives to be an exemplary force in higher education by providing a setting that prepares students interested in pursuing a future in the visual/communication arts to attain Bachelor's and Associate of Arts degrees and to meet the competitive challenges of an evolving global environment.

-The teacher population of 15 teachers has stayed relatively flat over five years.
+The teacher population of 13 teachers has declined by 59% over five years.

 |Southwest University of Visual Arts-Tucson||(AZ) Community College Avg.|

-|Total Faculty||15 staff||66 staff|
+|Total Faculty||13 staff||202 staff|

-Source: 2016 (or latest year available) IPEDS
+Source: 2020 (or latest year available) IPEDS